New Researchers Conference

 Recovered from the Shipwreck of Time

-This conference is on the theme of the history of collecting and the role of the antiquary.
-The conference is part of our public outreach programme with a specific focus on engaging with ‘new’ researchers, postgraduate and early career academics. (£5)
+This conference is on the history of collecting and the role of the antiquary.
+The conference is part of our public outreach programme with a specific focus on engaging with ‘new’ researchers, postgraduate and early career academics.
+The conference will offer an opportunity for participants to present their research and exchange ideas with Fellows and guests.

 Key note speaker: Dr Arthur MacGregor FSA